-Many recent processors from both Intel and AMD include hardware features to assist virtualization.
+Most recent processors from both Intel and AMD include hardware features to assist virtualization.
 These features were released in two generations: the first generation introduced CPU virtualization; the second generation included CPU virtualization and added memory management unit (MMU) virtualization.
-For the best performance, make sure your system uses processors with second-generation hardware-assist features.
+For the best performance, make sure your system uses processors with at least second-generation hardware-assist features.